echen-mdsol/SetProductVersionWhenBuildProject/README.md

 ```

 ## Caveats
-1. Always `PadLeft` the build number (prepending "0") if you decide to use it.
+1. Always pad left the build number (prepending "0") if you decide to use it.
 Because NuGet versioning system sorts prerelease package in lexicographic ASCII sort order.
 As a result "1.0.0-build9" will be unexpectedly treated as newer than "1.0.0-build10".
 But "1.0.0-build0010" will be newer than "1.0.0-build0009".
 2. There is no need to put a `-dirty` flag when integrated with MyGet Build Service.
 Since the process will always change the AssemblyInfo.cs file and then pollute the local Git repo.

 # Acknowledgement